Inflammatory Bowel Disease

 In Summary

-Complications from IBD can lead to significant morbidity and mortality, requiring early diagnosis, careful monitoring and effective treatment.
+Complications arising from IBD can lead to significant morbidity and mortality, requiring early diagnosis, careful monitoring and effective treatment.

-How is Human-Based In Vitro the Answer to advance biomedical research into Inflammatory Bowel Diseases
+How is Human-Based In Vitro the Answer to Advance Biomedical Research into Inflammatory Bowel Diseases

 *To identify genetic variants of CD and UC that are predictive of disease phenotype, stricturing and penetrating disease behaviour, extra-intestinal manifestations, and response to therapies, by gene editing (base editing, overexpression, knock-out, etc.) and gene perturbation (CRISP interference, siRNA) in human 3D GI tissues/organoids/gut-on-chip.